theMayo-coder/UT-Auto-Registration-Chrome-Extension/README.md

 # UT-Auto-Registration-Chrome-Extension
-UT Auto Registration Chrome Extension (used for
+UT Auto Registration Chrome Extension (not allowed by UT registration policy but made for practice)

 ## Features
 - Includes auto-reloading page at registration time